OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 If the tool you are using is cloud-based but does not share logs or other data with the provider, then it's typically safe to use for medium-sensitive non-public work.
 Data could potentially leak out if someone were to break into the AI provider's systems, which happens incredibly rarely, or if a court or other authority compelled this provider to share your data.

 If you want to use AI for very sensitive data, for example transcribing a conversation with a source or summarizing confidential confidential documents, avoid cloud-based solutions.
 Only use on-device, offline tools.
-It might be worth consulting with some digital security or IT professionals who could help you with setting up such tools.
+It's worth consulting with digital security or IT professionals who could help you with setting up such tools.

-_This chapter was inspired by the incredible work done by Harlo Holmes and the Freedom of the Press Foundation, and we are grateful for their advice and contributions_
+_This chapter was inspired by the incredible work done by Harlo Holmes and the Freedom of the Press Foundation, and we are grateful for their advice and contributions to the field_